mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer2013/using-ad-fs-claims-based-authentication-with-outlook-web-app-and-eac-exchange-2013-help.md

 For details and syntax, see [Install-AdfsFarm](/powershell/module/adfs/install-adfsfarm).

-To verify the installation: On the AD FS server, open your web browser, and then browse to the URL of the federation metadata (for example, **https://adfs.contoso.com/federationmetadata/2007-06/federationmetadata.xml**).
+To verify the installation: On the AD FS server, open your web browser, and then browse to the URL of the federation metadata (for example, `https://adfs.contoso.com/federationmetadata/2007-06/federationmetadata.xml`).

 ## Step 3 - Create a relying party trust and custom claim rules for Outlook Web App and EAC

 For all applications and services that you want to publish through Web Application Proxy, you must configure a relying party trust on the AD FS server.
 For deployments with multiple Active Directory sites that use separate namespaces, a relying party trust for Outlook Web App and EAC must be added for each namespace.

 EAC uses the ECP virtual directory.
 You can view or configure settings for EAC by using the [Get-EcpVirtualDirectory](/powershell/module/exchange/Get-EcpVirtualDirectory) and the [Set-EcpVirtualDirectory](/powershell/module/exchange/Set-EcpVirtualDirectory) cmdlets.
-To access EAC, you must use a web browser and go to **http://server1.contoso.com/ecp**.
+To access EAC, you must use a web browser and go to `http://server1.contoso.com/ecp`.

 > [!NOTE]
-> The inclusion of the trailing slash <STRONG>/</STRONG> in the URL examples shown below is intentional.
-It's important to ensure that both the AD FS relying party trusts and Exchange Audience URI's <STRONG>are identical</STRONG>.
-This means the AD FS relying party trusts and Exchange Audience URI's should <STRONG>both have</STRONG> or <STRONG>both emit</STRONG> the trailing slashes in their URLs.
-The examples in this section contain the trailing <STRONG>/</STRONG>'s after any url ending with "owa" ( /owa/) or "ecp" (/ecp/).
+> The inclusion of the trailing slash **/** in the URL examples shown below is intentional.
+It's important to ensure that both the AD FS relying party trusts and Exchange Audience URI's **are identical**.
+This means the AD FS relying party trusts and Exchange Audience URI's should **both have** or **both emit** the trailing slashes in their URLs.
+The examples in this section contain the trailing **/**'s after any url ending with "owa" ( /owa/) or "ecp" (/ecp/).

 For Outlook Web App, to create relying party trusts by using the AD FS Management snap-in in Windows Server 2012 R2: